Deanna Summers: Biography

-Deanna (Dea) Summers (May 30, 1940 in New Albany, MS – February 14, 2017 in Garland, TX) was an American songwriter born in Mississippi.
-The family relocated to Memphis, Tennessee in 1952 where she attended Kingsbury Jr. High School.
+Summers was born in New Albany, Mississippi, in 1940.
+Her family relocated to Memphis, Tennessee in 1952, where she attended Kingsbury Jr. High School.
 She also attended Humes High School before her family relocated to Dallas, Texas.
-She had been an active member of BMI (Broadcast Music Incorporated) as both a songwriter and publisher affiliate since 1965.
+She was an active member of Broadcast Music Incorporated (BMI) as both a songwriter and publisher affiliate from 1965.
 She was co-owner of Silicon Music Publishing and many of her compositions have been recorded by various artists.
-Her songs and published works have appeared on Capri Records, Tear Drop Records, Charay Records, Mister Rock Records, Enviken Records, Le Cam Records, Country Disco Records, Rollercoaster Records, Primo Records, Crystal Clear Sound Records, Collector Records, Collectable Records, Big Beat Records, Lake County Records, Domino Records, Front Row Records, Maridene Records, Helvis Records, W&G Records, Overtone Records.